 - A fleece to sleep in – I love a simple thin fleece to sleep in.
 The ones without zips are a bit better, and I’ve always used synthetic fleeces just fine.

 - Cotton pyjamas – cotton pyjamas are breathable and usually loose enough to trap warm air in, keeping you extra warm!

-- Wicking Baselayers – ‘wicking’ is a term used to describe clothing that moved the sweat from the body, keeping you warm in the process.
+- Wicking Baselayers – ‘wicking’ is a term used to describe clothing that moves the sweat away from the body, keeping you warm and dry in the process.